woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Then the attachment will simply move somewhere else.
 It will take a new form.
 The energy of the attachment remains, because energy can neither be created nor destroyed.
 It simply moves.
 If it does not move upward into greater consciousness then it will move into a new attachment.

-The unfoldment of freedom is awareness.
+<font color=red>The unfoldment of freedom is awareness</font>.
 All doingness, all attempts to do something about our attachments lead only deeper into the mind, because all doingness is of the mind.
 Only awareness is not a doingness, not a new goal.
 We simply see that we’ve gotten caught again, and the nature of what has caught us.
 No need to reject the attachment, which wouldn’t work anyway — a doingness.
-No, we just see it.
+No, <font color=red>we just see it.
 Then the unattachment happens.
-The tape disappears.
+The tape disappears</font>.

 Each new path is like a drug trip.
 It feels good at first,we get high on it.
 But after a while it becomes obsessive; we cling just to avoid coming down.
 “I'll be able to relax as soon as I achieve such-and-such.”